davidfowl/IISCrossover/README.md

 1. Setting the handler to null allows the next module to run in the pipeline and it will execute the ASP.NET Core module.

 ## Limitations

-- When using inprocess mode, It is likely that .NET Framework and .NET Core will run OK together (though this isn't officially supported).
-We also do not support multiple .NET Cores side by side in process.
+- When using inprocess mode:
+  - It is likely that .NET Framework and .NET Core will run OK together (though this isn't officially supported).
   - Diagnostics are also likely hosed (debugging, etw)
   - It isn't possible to run multiple applications in same app pool (in process mode).
+- No obvious way (that I have found yet) to pass state between ASP.NET and ASP.NET Core.